Carmen Puliafito: 2017 Los Angeles Times report

 The Los Angeles Times reported in July 2017 that while Puliafito served as dean and USC professor, he "kept company with a circle of criminals and drug users who said he used methamphetamine and other drugs with them."
 The reporters reviewed video and photographs of Puliafito engaging in these activities in hotel rooms, apartments, and the dean's office.
 According to the newspaper, a 21-year-old prostitute had overdosed while taking drugs with Puliafito in a Pasadena hotel room on March 4, 2016; the article included a recording of a conversation between a 911 operator and Puliafito.
 The report said that police had found methamphetamine in the room.
 Three weeks later, on March 24, 2016, Puliafito resigned as dean of the Keck School of Medicine.
 Nothing was said about the incident; he said he was resigning because he wished to "return to academic ophthalmology and pursue some identified opportunities in healthcare."

 Immediately following the publication of the 2017 Los Angeles Times report, USC announced that Puliafito had been placed "on leave from his roles at USC, including seeing patients."

-In July 2022, Paul Pringle, the reporter who first uncovered and reported the story of Puliafito's activities, published a book Bad City: Peril and Power in the City of Angels.
+In July 2022, Paul Pringle, the reporter who first uncovered and reported the story of Puliafito's activities, published a book entitled Bad City: Peril and Power in the City of Angels.
 It describes his year-long struggle to get the story published over the objections of his superiors at the Times, who did not want to offend USC.
 Pringle's investigation of the case began with the March 2016 incident, but the paper refused to publish it.
 He and colleagues persisted, continuing to research the case until the report was finally published in July 2017, long after Puliafito had resigned as dean.

 Personal life

 Puliafito and his wife, Janet Pine, had three children.
 A psychiatrist, Pine met Puliafito while they were students at Harvard Medical School.
+He was fired by USC for engaging in a pattern of illegal drug use and sometimes partied with a group of drug users in his USC offices.